 ground bus that the other components can attach to.

-Looking down with the phone jack on top and the RCA antenna jack on the bottom.
+Looking down with the phone jack at the center bottom and the RCA antenna jack on the top.

 The front panel.
 Antenna tuning on the left, station tuning on the right.